Routes to the Chinese markets

 A Chinese agent becomes your local agent in Chinese markets.

-Often if you have services or products that maybe of interest to the Chinese market a local Chinese agent will approach your business.
+Often, if you have services or products that may interest the Chinese market, a local Chinese agent will approach your business.

-• Agents looking to make large returns on a few simple transactions normally only have a few contacts within the Chinese market.
+• Agents looking to make significant returns on a few simple transactions typically only have a few contacts within the Chinese market.

-• Successful marketing and selling to the Chinese market is networking based.
-Find out as much as can about their network;
+• Successful marketing and selling to the Chinese market is networking-based.
+Find out as much as you can about their network;

 • Person to person